38,99 €

 • Broschiertes Buch

 Autonomy is a central feature of adolescent development, playing a key role in adolescents' psychosocial adjustment.
 However, opinions differ about the nature and definition of autonomy and so important questions regarding the role of autonomy in adolescents' development have remained unanswered.
-This book aims to address these questions while bringing clarity to the literature on adolescent autonomy.
+This book helps to address these questions while bringing clarity to the literature on adolescent autonomy.

 Produktbeschreibung

 Autonomy is a central feature of adolescent development, playing a key role in adolescents' psychosocial adjustment.
 However, opinions differ about the nature and definition of autonomy and so important questions regarding the role of autonomy in adolescents' development have remained unanswered.
-This book aims to address these questions while bringing clarity to the literature on adolescent autonomy.
+This book helps to address these questions while bringing clarity to the literature on adolescent autonomy.

 Autorenporträt